 Students of the MSc Governance of Sustainability

-The course will consist of theoretical plenary lectures, lectures on skills and tools and workgroup assignments.
-Workgroup outputs will be presented in various ways (video, podcast, policy brief).
-Students will be asked to organize debates and role plays.
+The course will consist of theoretical plenary lectures, lectures on skills and tools, guest lectures and workgroup assignments.
+Workgroup outputs will be presented in various ways (video, stories, policy brief).
+Students will be asked to take part in debates, interactive exercises and role plays.
 Guests, from both academic and civil society organizations, will be invited to present ideas and case studies.

 One examination with multiple choice and open questions (25%), two peer reviews of workgroup assignment outputs (25%) and an assessment of workgroup outputs supplemented by an individual assessment by the course lecturers (50%).

 From the academic year 2022-2023 on every student has to register for courses with the new enrollment tool MyStudyMap.
 There are two registration periods per year: registration for the fall semester opens in July and registration for the spring semester opens in December.
 Please see this page for more information.

 Please note that it is compulsory to both preregister and confirm your participation for every exam and retake.
 Not being registered for a course means that you are not allowed to participate in the final exam of the course.
 Confirming your exam participation is possible until ten days before the exam.

 Extensive FAQ's on MyStudymap can be found here.